IASB proposals may mean fewer transactions are business acquisitions, but how many fewer?

 The IASB has also issued proposed amendments to IFRS 3 and IFRS 11 Joint Arrangements.
-These aim to reduce diversity by clarifying the accounting treatment when a company increases its interest in a joint operation that meets the definition of a business – i.e. whether to remeasure or not.
+These aim to reduce diversity by clarifying the accounting treatment when a company increases its interest in a joint operation that meets the definition of a business – i.e. whether to remeasure or not(PDF 73.9 KB).

-This table explains whether a joint operation’s assets and liabilities should be remeasured at fair value when a company increases its interest.
+This table (PDF 74 KB) explains whether a joint operation’s assets and liabilities should be remeasured at fair value when a company increases its interest.

-Read our comment letter.
+Read our comment letter (PDF 209 KB).
 For more information speak to your usual KPMG contact

 Visit our IFRS – Business Combinations page for more information on the IASB’s consolidation suite of standards.